 - CHILATST 173: Mexican Migration to the United States (AMSTUD 73, HISTORY 73, HISTORY 173)

 - CHILATST 180E: Introduction to Chicana/o-Latina/o Studies (CSRE 180E)

-We are particularly pleased to welcome Dr. Jonathan Rosa who is new to Stanford and who will be teaching Introduction to Chicana/o-Latina/o Studies (CSRE 180E).
-This course draws on intersectional and interdisciplinary approaches to introduce students to the range of issues, experiences, and methodologies that form the foundation of Latina/o/x studies.
-The course will analyze the histories of predominant U.S. Latinx sub-groups, such as Mexicans/Chicanxs and Puerto Ricans, while also incorporating considerations of the ways in which broader populations with ties to Central America, South America, and the Caribbean play crucial roles in constituting U.S. Latinx identities.
+If you are interested in exploring the range of issues, experiences and methodologies that form the foundation of Latina/o/x studies, we suggest that you enroll in ChiLat 180E: Introduction to Chicana/o-Latina/o Studies (CSRE 180E).
+The course, taught by Dr. Jonathan Rosa, draws on intersectional and interdisciplinary approaches to introduce students to the histories of predominant U.S. Latinx subgroups such as Mexicans/Chicanxs and Puerto Ricans while also incorporating consideration of the ways in which broader populations with ties to Central America, South America and the Caribbean play crucial roles in constituting US identities.

 Professor of Education